Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 A stuffed animal may make a child more comfortable heading to bed, which can be vital to children and adults alike.
 As per Sleep Health, if stuffed animals encourage sleep hygiene in children, they should be embraced, which makes it likelier that parents will also sleep well.

-You’ll likely find that children will decide when they’re ready to stop sleeping with stuffed animals.
-The onset of adolescence, and the desire to imitate more ‘adult’ behaviors, will usually result in a child abandoning a cherished plush toy.
+You’ll likely find that children decide when they’re ready to stop sleeping with stuffed animals.
+The onset of adolescence and the desire to imitate more ‘adult’ behaviors will usually result in a child abandoning a cherished plush toy.

-When this happens, be supportive and encourage your child’s newfound independence, but don’t throw away any beloved teddy bears, as the company of stuffed animals may be pined for again in the future.
+When this happens, be supportive and encourage the child’s newfound independence, but don’t throw away any beloved teddy bears, as the company of stuffed animals may be pined for again.

 Is it Normal for A Teenager to Sleep with A Stuffed Animal?